Gloryness/ptfs-joystick/README.md

 ### 16th September 2023
 YAY.
 Finally finished logging the rest of the exact millisecond durations from throttles 50% to 100%.

-So now I've done that, I'll worry about implementation later (even though I'm slightly worrying because obviously windows isn't a real-time operating system.. nothing is ever 100% precise).
+So now I've done that, I'll worry about implementation later.

 Now I'm moving onto template matching.<br/>
 Firstly, I wanted to make sure I was actually getting the screenshot of the throttle area the fastest way - since I remember reading a TLDR to use Pillow instead of pyscreenshot.. on the pyscreenshot github.